Dwitrisha/Macrohard-Teams/README.md

   The Video Chat includes following functionalities:

-  1. Screen Sharing\
+  1.Screen Sharing\
-  2. Audio mute/unmute\
+  2.Audio mute/unmute\
-  3. Video on/off\
+  3.Video on/off\
-  4. Realtime Chat\
+  4.Realtime Chat\
-  5. Start a meeting/ Join a chat with URL
+  5.Start a meeting/ Join a chat with URL

 ### <ins>Tech Stack Used</ins>